pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 ### Create your Catalog

 As the common practice, the Data Catalogs are defined on the level of the CDO office and not by specific Data Stewards.
-Therefore, using user Admin select CP4D main menu - Catalogs - All Catalogs
+Therefore, using user Admin select CP4D main menu - Catalogs - All Catalogs.

 ![alt text](/Data%20Lineage/images/containter_creation-0.png)

-Use the "New catalog" button on the top-right side
+Use the "New catalog" button on the top-right side.

 ![alt text](/Data%20Lineage/images/containter_creation-1.png)